View Profile Page

 I like to think about mathematical things -- and how people think about mathematical things... especially when they do so with things.

-I'm currently working on projects focused on the phenomenology of mathematical experience, cultivating children's creative and qualitative mathematics, and identifying the benefits of a manipulative Making experience within elementary teacher preparation.
+I'm currently working on projects focused on the phenomenology of mathematical experience and the design of educational ecosystems for emergent learning.

 Resume/CV